The Galaxy Railways

 The Galaxy Railways (銀河鉄道物語, Ginga Tetsudō Monogatari) is a Japanese anime television series produced by Leiji Matsumoto, creator of Galaxy Express 999, and is about flying trains set in the far reaches of outer space.
 It began airing on October 4, 2003.
-Funimation has licensed the anime for release in the United States.
+Funimation licensed the anime for release in the United States.
 It debuted on American TV in a syndicated Funimation Channel programming block airing on CoLours TV on Monday, June 19, 2006.
 The series has also aired on the linear Funimation Channel.
 Two sequels have been produced, both currently unlicensed in English regions.

-It had also been announced that on March 25, 2009, an off take of the series called The Galaxy Railways: Faraway Angels (銀河鉄道物語 ～最果てのアンジェラ～) was released as a Drama CD.
+An off take of the series called The Galaxy Railways: Faraway Angels (銀河鉄道物語 ～最果てのアンジェラ～) was released as a Drama CD in March 2009.
 The story follows the Mizar platoon and their adventures.

 Plot

 The Galaxy Railways

 The story takes place in an alternate future, where trains are capable of interplanetary travel.
-The fleet of the Galaxy Railways is protected by the Space Defence Force, or SDF, against intergalactic terrorists, meteor storms and malicious alien life.
+The fleet of the Galaxy Railways is protected by the Space Defence Force, or SDF, against intergalactic terrorists, meteor storms, and malicious alien life.

-In the series it seems that the Galaxy Railways serve as both an establishment and government presiding over a large sector of the galaxy.
+In the series, it seems that the Galaxy Railways serve as both an establishment and government presiding over a large sector of the galaxy.
 The railways are made up of a series of large rings that create energy shields to protect the trains that move between them, creating the tracks the trains follow.
-The railways are under the rule of the Supreme Commander, but seem to be more actively guided by a lower ranking official known as the Commander.
-The Galaxy Railways Headquarters preside over the SDF and the SPG (Space Panzer Grenadiers, an elite defense force) as well as all passenger operations.
+The railways are under the rule of the Supreme Commander but seem to be more actively guided by a lower-ranking official known as the Commander.
+The Galaxy Railways Headquarters presides over the SDF and the SPG (Space Panzer Grenadiers, an elite defense force) as well as all passenger operations.

-In the beginning of the story, the main character, Manabu Yūki, has always had dreams of joining the SDF, following in the footsteps of his father and brother.
+At the beginning of the story, the main character, Manabu Yūki, has always had dreams of joining the SDF, following in the footsteps of his father and brother.
 Because both his brother and father died while serving in the SDF, his mother tries to stop Manabu from joining the SDF.
-Despite this, Manabu is determined to join, and boards the train to Destiny Station to join the force.
-Manabu trains hard and despite conflicts from Captain Bulge, Bruce and other characters, joins the Sirius Platoon that his father used to command.
+Despite this, Manabu is determined to join and boards the train to Destiny Station to join the force.
+Manabu trains hard and despite conflicts with Captain Bulge, Bruce, and other characters, joins the Sirius Platoon that his father used to command.

 The Sirius Platoon's train is headed up by a steam locomotive dubbed Big One.
-The locomotive itself is based on the Union Pacific Big Boy steam locomotives, built by the American Locomotive Co. of Schenectady, New York.
-The Sirius Platoon is the primary focus of the Galaxy Railways, though the Spica and Vega platoons also make appearances and become more involved towards the end of the series.
+The locomotive itself is based on the Union Pacific Big Boy steam locomotives, built by the American Locomotive Company of Schenectady, New York.
+The Sirius Platoon is the primary focus of the Galaxy Railways, but the Spica and Vega platoons also make appearances and become more involved towards the end of the series.